A Quantum Encoding of Traveling Salesperson Tours via Route Generation, Cost Phases, and a Reversible Valid-Permutation Oracle: Introduction

-The contribution of this note is modest and concrete.
-We describe a compact circuit construction consisting of uniform route generation over a time register, a valid-permutation oracle that marks valid tours, and a phase oracle encoding the tour cost.
-The goal is not to claim a practical quantum speedup but to provide a clear baseline encoding suitable for small simulated instances and for later combination with amplitude amplification or spectral filtering methods.
+The contribution of this work is a compact circuit-level baseline for binary route encoding.
+The construction combines uniform route generation, a reversible validity oracle that checks both permutation validity and directed-edge availability, and a phase oracle that encodes the tour cost only when the validity flag is set.
+We do not claim a practical quantum speedup.
+The purpose is to provide an explicit and reproducible encoding for small simulated instances and for possible use with amplitude-amplification or spectral-filtering procedures.